ssrg-vt/popcorn-kernel/tools/bpf/bpftool/Documentation/bpftool-cgroup.rst

 		  The output is similar to the output of cgroup show/list
 		  commands: it starts with absolute cgroup path, followed by program ID, attach type, attach flags and program name.

-		  If **effective** is specified retrieve effective programs that will execute for events within a cgroup.
-This includes inherited along with attached ones.

 	**bpftool cgroup attach** *CGROUP* *ATTACH_TYPE* *PROG* [*ATTACH_FLAGS*] Attach program *PROG* to the cgroup *CGROUP* with attach type